Macroscopic loops in the loop O(n) model via the XOR trick

 Observe that $x \in (0,1)$ implies~$\beta >0$ and thus the law of $\sigma$ is that of a ferromagnetic Ising model on the faces of $\calD$.
-The case $x = 1$ corresponds to the uniform measure on all $\pm 1$ spin configurations on the faces of $\calD$ -- that is, to Bernoulli site-percolation of parameter~$1/2$ on the faces of $\calD$.
+The case $x = 1$ corresponds to the uniform measure on all $\pm 1$ spin configurations on the faces of $\calD$ -- that is, to Bernoulli site percolation with parameter~$1/2$ on the faces of $\calD$.
 Finally, $x > 1$ implies~$\beta <0$ and thus~$\sigma$ has the law of an antiferromagnetic Ising model.

 As was first shown by Onsager~\cite{Ons44}, the value $\beta = \frac{\log 3}4 $, or equivalently~$x = \frac{1}{\sqrt3}$, is the critical point for the ferromagnetic Ising model on the triangular lattice (see~\cite{BefDum12} for the explicit formula on the triangular lattice).
 Sharpness of the phase transition was established in~\cite{AizBarFer87} and implies that, when~$\beta > \frac{\log 3}4$ (that is~$x < \frac{1}{\sqrt3}$), the model is in an ordered phase, with exponentially small pockets of $-1$ in an environment of $+1$.